IDoCodingStuffs/python-doodles/freeform-log.md

 ### 11 AM
 It looks far more promising after I add the transforms.
 Next, to use the alternate oversampling logic.

+### 9 PM
+Things are looking good so far, although there seems to be a thing with transforms being applied separately per channel.

+So let's start over with a 1-channel model this time.